Bhoj Raj Seth

-Bhoj Raj Seth (1907-1979) known with the initials, B R. Seth was an Indian professor of engineering and the father of Kiran Seth.
-He was the first vice chancellor of Dibrugarh University in 1966 and had worked in Indian Institute of Technology, Kharagpur.
+Bhoj Raj Seth (27 August 1907 – 12 December 1979), known by his initials B. R. Seth, was an Indian professor of engineering and the father of Kiran Seth.
+He was the first vice chancellor of Dibrugarh University and served in 1966.
+He also worked in Indian Institute of Technology in Kharagpur.

 Life and career

 Seth was born in Bhura, Panjab, Delhi.
 (Note: Bhutan has been cited by sources as the birth place of Seth but the correct name is Bhure, a city in India.)
-In 1927, Seth had his bachelor's degree in mathematics from Hindu College.
-He continued his MA in the same course at University of Delhi, earning a degree in 1929.
-Seth was a lecturer of applied mathematics who taught in IIT Kharagpur and is considered to have made a notable impact to that field in the 20th century.
-He was the editor of Journal of Science and Engineering Research of the Indian Institute of Technology, Kharagpur.
+In 1927, he got his bachelor's degree in mathematics.
+He had his MA degree in the same course from the University of Delhi in 1929.
+Seth became an applied mathematics lecturer at IIT Kharagpur.

+The Seth–Hill family of generalized strain tensors is named after him and Rodney Hill.
+Seth was the editor of the Journal of Science and Engineering Research of IIT.
 He died on 12 December 1979.

 Fellowships

-In 1936, Seth became a fellow of the Indian Academy of Sciences, in the mathematical sciences section.
+In 1936, Seth became a fellow of the Indian Academy of Sciences.
 He was also a fellow of the Indian National Science Academy.